VATSIM-SSA/sectorfile-fwll/.github/README.md

 ## How to Contribute

-For more information on how to contribute, please refer to [VATSSA's Sector File Development Overview Repository](https://github.com/VATSIM-SSA/sectorfile-overview).
+For more information on how to contribute, please refer to VATSSA's Sector File Development Overview Repository [How to Contribute](https://github.com/VATSIM-SSA/sectorfile-overview/wiki/How-to-Contribute) page.